ReebaPatel/HitechSystems/README.md

 ## 📖 Overview

-This repository contains the **official landing page** for **HiTech Systems**, a company providing techno-smart solutions for efficiency, safety, and lifestyle enhancement.
+This repository contains the **official landing page** for **Hitech Systems**, a company providing techno-smart solutions for efficiency, safety, and lifestyle enhancement.
 The website is a **responsive, modern frontend landing page** designed to effectively showcase the company’s products, services, and company profile.

 The project was **built for a client**, focusing purely on **frontend development and deployment**.